fowler-lab/catomatic/README.md

 ## Running catomatic

+At the most basic level, the method takes 2 input dataframes: a `samples dataframe` which contains 1 row per sample with 'R' vs 'S' binary phenotypes, and a `mutations dataframe` which contains 1 row per mutation.
+They have to be joinable on their `UNIQUEID` columns.

+If exporting to Piezo format, the `MUTATION` column must contain GARC1 grammer (ie `gene@mutation`).
+One must also supply a path to the `wildcards.json` file, which should contain Piezo wildcards in a json object/dictionary (example file in `/data/bdq_wildcards.json`).

+If seeding or updating the catalogue, the mutation grammar must match that of the `MUTATION` column.

 ### CLI

 After installation, the simplest way to run the catomatic catalogue builder is via the command line interface. ` --to_piezo` or `--to_json ` flags will need to specified to save the catalogue (with additional arguments if using --to_piezo)